-There are two additional capital projects related to economic development and statewide healthcare not included in the priorities list for which the University will also be seeking capital support from the State.
-First, we are seeking \$60 million from the State for a Petascale facility at UIUC in support of a \$208 million grant recently announced by the National Science Foundation.
-During the national competition for this grant, the State committed to funding the project as an economic development initiative and the University needs to move quickly on planning this project.
-Second, we are seeking additional State funding for a hospital renovation and expansion at UIC in conjunction with the Master Design Certificate of Need (CON) recently approved by the Illinois Health Facilities Planning Board.
-Some of this funding will likely be needed in FY 2009 in order to meet the timeliness requirements of the CON.
+There are two additional capital projects related to economic development and statewide health care not included in the priorities list for which the University will also be seeking capital support from the State of Illinois.
+First, we are seeking \$60 million for a Petascale Computing facility at UIUC in support of a \$208 million grant announced by the National Science Foundation.
+During the national competition for this grant, Governor Blagojevich provided a letter pledging the State's financial support for the Petascale facility in recognition of this extraordinary opportunity for the University and the State of Illinois.
+Second, we are seeking additional state funding for a hospital renovation and expansion at UIC known as Healthy Returns-The Illinois Bill of Health.
+Some of this funding will likely be needed in FY 2010 in order to meet the timeliness requirements of the Certificate of Need process through the Illinois Health Facilities Planning Board.

-Thank you for the opportunity to present our budget needs for FY 2009.
+Thank you for the opportunity to present our budget needs for FY 2010.
 If you have questions, please do not hesitate to contact me or my staff.